-2016 Deloitte holiday survey has been added to your bookmarks.
+2016 Deloitte holiday survey has been saved

 The decline of retail theater; the Prime Effect; the mismatch of consumer expectations and reality....
 Rod Sides and Tanya Ott discuss this holiday season’s consumer shopping trends, as described by the 2016 Holiday Retail Survey.

 We asked a question about where people were planning to shop, [at] what venues, and what we found is traditional bricks-and-mortar style—whether it be malls, standalone stores, etc.—all were down 3 to 4 percent.
 So I think that's really going to be a challenge this year, to have foot traffic come back to the stores.
 It’s really got to be a compelling experience for folks to come in.